rashedacse/Cpp/README.md

 20.Write a C++ program to find palindrome number.

-21.Write a C++ program to check palindrome number
+21.Write a C++ program to check palindrome number.

+22.Write a C++ program to check prime number.